MicrosoftDocs/sql-docs/docs/t-sql/statements/create-statistics-transact-sql.md

 ## General Remarks

-[!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] can use tempdb to sort the sampled rows before building statistics.
+SQL Server can use tempdb to sort the sampled rows before building statistics.

 ### Statistics for external tables